swcarpentry/python-novice-inflammation/_episodes/06-func.md

 - "Call a function using `name(...values...)`."
 - "Numbers are stored as integers or floating-point numbers."
 - "Integer division produces the whole part of the answer (not the fractional part)."
-- "Each time a function is called, a new stack frame is created on the **call stack** to hold its parameters and local variables."
-- "Python looks for variables in the current stack frame before looking for them at the top level."
+- "Variables defined within a function can only be seen and used within the body of the function."
 - "Use `help(thing)` to view help for something."
 - "Put docstrings in functions to provide help for that function."
 - "Specify default values for parameters when defining a function using `name=value` in the parameter list."